The THIRA is a three-step risk assessment completed every three years. It helps answer the following questions:

 The SHMP identifies the major natural hazards that affect our state, assesses the risk that each hazard poses, analyzes the vulnerability of our people, property and infrastructure to the specific hazard, and recommends actions that can be taken to reduce the risk and vulnerability to the hazard.

-The plan also contains a description of programs, policy, statues and regulations applicable to hazard mitigation.
+The plan also contains a description of programs, policy, statutes and regulations applicable to hazard mitigation.

-The TEP is updated annually.
-It is the product of the Training and Exercise Planning Workshop (TEPW), which is hosted by HI-EMA and attended by stakeholders from all levels of government, the non-profit and private sectors.
-The TEP is informed by the input provided by this diverse group of agencies and is the roadmap for Hawaii to accomplish the priorities described within this document.
+The IPP is updated annually.
+It is the product of the Integrated Preparedness Planning Workshop (IPPW), which is hosted by HI-EMA and attended by stakeholders from all levels of government, the non-profit and private sectors.
+The IPP is informed by the input provided by this diverse group of agencies and is the roadmap for Hawaii to accomplish the priorities described within this document.